hugocotoflorez/hsll/README.md

 - Background commands using `&`
 - Command concatenation: `&&`, `;`
 - Interactive apps from terminal (vi, less, ...)
+- Threat "some args with spaces" as a single arg (only doble quotes)

 ## Compiling and installing